Questaal Home

 First set up the potential and tight-binding structure constants. lmpg uses mode 1 for self-consistent calculations.
 Here we don’t need self-consistency but we do need to set up the potential parameters, even for this flat potential.

-The reduced Green’s function is where are the structure constants. can be build from the potential parameters.
+The reduced Green’s function is PSP-S where SS are the structure constants.
+PP can be build from the potential parameters.
 By running lmpg with 0 iterations it will make the potential parameters without doing any Green’s function calculations. lmstr makes the structure constants.

 $ lmpg step -vnit=0 -vnk1=4 -vpgf=1 -vsparse=0